 #6 – You don’t always have to tip

 It’s not common in France to tip, most French people don’t.
-Waiting staff is paid a full salary, so tipping is not mandatory, but it’s always nice to leave something if you’re satisfied with the service.
+The waiting staff is paid a full salary, so tipping is not mandatory, but it’s always nice to leave something if you’re satisfied with the service.
 Apart from restaurants, tipping is really not customary in France.

 #7 – Water is free and house wine is cheap

 While eating at restaurants, order the free water (“Une carafe d’eau s’il-vous-plaît”), you don’t really need to pay for mineral water.
 Drinks are usually a huge chunk of your food budget and can quickly add up.

 Another cheap option is ordering the house wine, it’s pretty good and almost as cheap as getting it at the supermarket.
 You can order by the glass or by the “pichet” (pitcher).

 When out and about, you can always stop by a bakery for breakfast or lunch.
 Most bakeries will have good deals and are a cheaper, more budget-friendly, option to eat at.
 They almost always have sandwiches or quiche, with deals including a drink and a tasty French dessert, for around 5 to 7 euros.
 It’s also a great option for breakfast if you’re feeling like having pastries, they often sell coffee and juices as well.
 Some bakeries you can eat at, others you’ll have to eat outside, you can find a park and have a little picnic.

 #9 – Shop at local markets and supermarkets

 If you’re able to cook where you’re staying, shopping at markets and supermarkets is a cheaper alternative to restaurants.
 Supermarkets would be cheaper than markets, but the food quality would usually be better at the market, especially for things such as cheese or deli.
 At the market, you can buy directly to the producer (not always though), and find gourmet food you wouldn’t find at the super.